de-passage/parsers.cpp/README.md

 Transform the input into a C++ object.
 Sequences of characters are turned into `parsers::range` (moral equivalent of C++20 `span`), sequences of non characters (produced by `construct` or `build` for example) are combined into `std::tuple`, and alternatives are represented as `std::variant`.
 The final result is a variant wrapper containing either the result or an error type (currently an iterator representing the point of failure, WIP).

+### Basic parsers
+These are simple parsers that are useful in most circumstances.
+###### character
+Parses a single character, returning it as is.
+The dsl provides a `_c` suffix to simplify the code.
+Note that literal characters are also understood as `character` where possible.
+###### static_string
+Parses a sequence of characters and returns a `parsers::range`.
+The dsl provides a `_s` suffix, literal character arrays are also understood as `static_string` where possible.
+Note that the constructor taking an array will drop the last element as it is usually the terminating 0 that we don't want to include implicitely.
+In most cases this doesn't cause any problem, but remember to use the iterator based constructor if you ever construct it from an array that doesn't contain a terminating 0.
+###### end
+Parses the end of the input.
+This only succeeds if the start iterator is equal to the end iterator.
+###### eos
+Parses the end of a string.
+This succeeds if `end` succeeds or if the current character is 0.

 ### Combinators

 These are not technically parsers as they cannot be used alone, they need to be created from other parsers, they are basically higher-order parsers.